2013–14 FC Shakhtar Donetsk season

 The Shakhtar Donetsk 2013–14 season was Shakhtar's twenty third Ukrainian Premier League season, and they were the defending champions.

 The 2013-14 Shakhtar Donetsk season was the clubs twenty-fourth season in which they retained their Ukrainian Premier League title and the Super Cup, whilst finishing as runners-up to FC Dynamo Kyiv in the Ukrainian Cup.
 In European competitions, Shakhtar finished third in their UEFA Champions League Group, and moved to the UEFA Europa League where they were knocked out at the Round of 32 by Viktoria Plzeň.

+Season events

+In July, Shakhtar announced the signing of Facundo Ferreyra from Vélez Sarsfield on a contract until the summer of 2017.

+On 7 June, Shakhtar announced the signing of Wellington Nem from Fluminense, to a five-year contract.

+On 13 June, Shakhtar announced the signing of Fernando from Grêmio, to a five-year contract.

+On 26 June, Shakhtar announced the signing of Fred from Internacional, to a five-year contract.

+On 18 August, Shakhtar announced the signing of Bernard from Atlético Mineiro, to a five-year contract.